 and more generally for any real number $t>0$ define

-It is understood that $d(x,y)=\infty$ whenever $\pi(y|x)=0$; for instance, a finished text is at infinite distance from any other string.
+It is understood that $d(x,y)=\infty$ whenever $\pi(y|x)=0$; for instance, the distance from a finished text $x$ to any other string $y$ is infinite.
 For simplicity, we will write $\zeta_t$ instead of $(\zeta_\mathcal{M})_t$.
-As we will see in the proposition and corollaries below, $\zeta_t^{-1}$ exists and and its components can be computed explicitly.
+As we will see in the proposition and corollaries below, $\zeta_t^{-1}$ exists and its components can be computed explicitly.

 \begin{proposition} For any $t>0$, the matrix $\zeta_t$ is invertible.
 Moreover, for any $x,y$ in $\ob(\mathcal{M}),$